Dawn-Aurora/habit-tracker-app/README.md

 > **Never commit your `.env` file or any credentials to your repository.**
 > All environment variables should be set in your deployment platform or local `.env` file (which is gitignored).

+### Users List Provisioning (Migration Note)
+Create a separate SharePoint list named `Users` (or similar).
+Capture its list ID and set `SHAREPOINT_USERS_LIST_ID`.

+Recommended columns (internal names shown):
+- Title (default) – store email if `Email` column absent
+- Email (Single line of text) – optional, improves filtering
+- FirstName (Single line of text) – optional
+- LastName (Single line of text) – optional
+- HashedPassword (Multiple lines of text or Single line) – optional
+- CreatedDate (Date/Time) – optional (system Created is already available)

+The backend auto-detects which columns exist and gracefully falls back to only using `Title` if the others are missing.

 ## API Endpoints
+- `POST   /api/auth/register`  - Register user
+- `POST   /api/auth/login`     - Login user
+- `GET    /api/auth/self`      - Validate token & return decoded payload
+- `GET    /api/auth/profile`   - (In-memory profile retrieval; enhanced persistence WIP)
+- `PUT    /api/auth/profile`   - Update profile (mock mode currently)
 - `GET    /habits`             - List all habits
 - `POST   /habits`             - Create a new habit
 - `GET    /habits/:id`         - Get a habit by ID
 - `PUT    /habits/:id`         - Update a habit
 - `DELETE /habits/:id`         - Delete a habit

 ## Setup Instructions
 1. Clone the repository: